Full Walkthrough

 Analyze the Results

 After 50 iterations, the engine aggregates the data.
-Here's what ShopFlow's numbers reveal:
+Here's what ShopFlow's numbers reveal — and more importantly, why:

 TTN Radar (p90)